anshlabs716/anshlabs716/README.md

 * 🔎 Security research
 * 🧠 System architecture
 * 🧪 Controlled testing
+* 🔒 Privacy
 * 📱 Android security
-* 🔒 Privacy

-I'm still learning.

-The goal is to actually understand things rather than pretending I already know everything.
+My goal isn't to pretend I already know everything.

+It's to keep learning until I actually understand it.

 ---

+# 🤖 AI

+AI is another area I'm experimenting with.

+I'm interested in:

+* 🤖 AI assistants
+* 🧠 Local AI
+* 🔌 APIs
+* 🛠️ AI-powered tools
+* 💻 Integrating AI into software
+* 🔒 Privacy-friendly AI
+* 🧪 Experimenting with different models
+* 🌐 Web/API integrations

+I especially like the idea of building AI into useful tools instead of making AI just for the sake of saying something has AI.

+---

 # 🎮 Gaming

-Gaming is another thing that got me interested in computers and technology.
+I'm a gamer too.

+Gaming helped make computers and technology interesting to me in the first place.

 I enjoy: